lwjglgamedev/vulkanbook/bookcontents/chapter-07/chapter-07.md

     }
 }
 ```
-We just create and image and the associated image view.
+We just create an image and the associated image view.
 Depending on the type of image (color or depth image), we setup the aspect mask accordingly.
 We also have defined a `boolean` attribute, named `depthAttachment` to identify if it is a depth attachment or not.

 ## Changing vertices structure